 Admission for International Students

 UW-Eau Claire welcomes applications from students from other countries.
-International students must complete an application for admission, provide evidence of English proficiency, confirm financial sponsorship, and submit academic records and examination results.
+International students must complete an application for admission, pay the application fee, provide evidence of English proficiency, confirm financial sponsorship, and submit academic records and examination results.
 Further information about the application process and required documents is available on the UW-Eau Claire international admissions website.

 Final deadlines to accept applications and supporting documents will be determined by the Admissions Office each semester and published on the UW-Eau Claire admissions website.